zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll.md

 The `T`Seq`` is deemed consumed whenever something asks it for its `T`Iterator`` after another thing grabbed it, like the `for` loop would.
-For example, even if we iterated over just 1 item from the `T`Seq``, it would be deemed entirely consumed, and we wouldn't be able to resume taking more items using, say, another `for` loop.
+For example, even if in the first `for` loop above we iterated over just 1 item, we wouldn't be able to resume taking more items in the next `for` loop, as it'd try to ask for the `T`Seq``'s iterator that was already taken by the first `for` loop.

 As you can imagine, having `T`Seqs`` *always* be one-shot would be somewhat of a pain in the butt.
 A lot of times you can afford to keep the entire sequence